FurnyGo/Unicode-Arguments/README.md

-# Unicode-Nicknames
+# Unicode Arguments
-A mod that allows you to use non-English characters in player nicknames picker (command arguments)
+A mod that allows you to use non-English characters in command arguments

 Works on 1.14.4-1.21